akomarla/forecast_npi_costs/README.md

 ## Instructions

-Data used for the forecasting process is the NPI planners' quote files for two ODMs available here:
+Data for the forecasting process is the NPI planners' quote files for two ODMs available here:
 1. Pegatron: https://nandps.sharepoint.com/:f:/r/teams/NSG_NPI_Pegatron/Shared%20Documents/NSG_NPI_Pegatron-NPI%20QUOTES?csf=1&web=1&e=DbMRgg and
 2. PTI HS:

 Follow these steps to run the program:<br>

 (a).
 Download the quote file to a local directory such as "C:/Users/apkom/Dowloads/...."<br>

 (b).
 Remove any pre-existing filters on the column headers for all of the tabs of the quote file.
 Ensure that all tabs are double checked for filters.<br>